dotnet/runtime/docs/design/mono/wasm-threads.md

     - how to do that during GC/finalizer ?
     - should we run finalizer per worker ?
 - is it ok for `SynchronizationContext` to be public API
-    - because it could contain UI thread SynchronizationContext, which user code should not be disposed on.
+    - because it could contain UI thread SynchronizationContext, which user code should not be dispatched on.

 ## JSHost.GlobalThis, JSHost.DotnetInstance, JSHost.ImportAsync
 - calls will be dispatched from deputy thread to UI JavaScript